wendymud/UFOs/README.md

 ### Results

 With the time alloted to complete this project, the functionality works, it's a clean modern-looking feel and vibe.
 I chose the yellowgreen color for the font to liven up the page.
 The white font with a dark background seemed a bit drab and the yellowgreen gives it a more alien-esque feel.
 The entry fields have clear examples of what the expected input should look like so training on the site should be minimal.

-Here are the steps to perform a search:
+--How to perform a search--:
     enter information in one or more fields of the filter search example - under 'Enter Data', type '1/11/2010' then, under 'Enter State', type 'CA' and hit 'Enter' on your keyboard.
 See Figure3